lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.

-The SCHC header compression mechanism is independent of the specific LPWAN technology over which it will be used.
+The SCHC header compression mechanism is independent from the specific LPWAN technology over which it will be used.

 LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
-However, some of these technologies do not support layer two fragmentation, therefore the only option for these to support the IPv6 MTU requirement of 1280 bytes
+However, some of these technologies do not support layer two fragmentation, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes
  {{RFC2460}} is the use of a fragmentation protocol at the adaptation layer below IPv6.
 This draft defines also a fragmentation